 - (a) includes a retail concern where goods which are sold in such a concern are manufactured or repaired, a funeral parlour, flats above ground floor, service trade, ancillary sale of alcoholic beverages, clinic, and the sale of motor vehicles and car wash; and - (b) does not include a hotel, industry, motor repair garage, open air motor vehicle display, service station, restaurant, adult entertainment, adult services, adult shop or a liquor store.

-- (a) Floor factor

-- The maximum floor factor on the land unit is 1.
+The maximum floor factor on the land unit is 1,5.

-- (b) Coverage

 The maximum coverage of all buildings on a land unit is 75%.